taowen/vite-howto/packages/SSR/generate-static-website/README.md

 }
 ```

-loadModule use vite to compile ts to js, so we can use `node generate.js` without compile generate.ts first.
+loadModule use vite to compile ts to js on the fly, so we can use `node generate.js` without compile generate.ts first.
 Here vite is used like ts-node to execute command line.

 ### initial state and website config